 But there are many more people who need our support.

-We’re urging you to gather your friends, family and neighbours and sign up today to our Bluebell Walk in support of the hospice.
+We’re urging you to gather your friends, family and neighbours and join us for our Bluebell Walk in support of the hospice.
 Without the support of people like you we can’t continue to care for the growing number of people in our community when they need us most.

-We do hope you’ll join us.Sign up to Bluebell Walk
+We do hope you’ll join us.Join us at Bluebell Walk

 Join others of all ages for an unforgettable experience.
 It will be rewarding, fun – and absolutely achievable.
 There’s nothing quite like getting out, getting active and raising money for St Christopher’s.
 With a choice of walks between three and nine miles, there’s a route to suit you whatever your age or ability.